sawyerwatts/Checklists/app/webApi.md

 - Ensure an OpenAPI spec is accessible (if not a Swagger webpage), at least in lower environments
+    - An example `http` file isn't a terrible idea too
 - Is there a health check endpoint?
 - Pagination!
 Beware of how much load (such as requested objects) you are allowing clients to inflict on your app.